zachfrey/vaults-assignment/README.md

 ## Notes

+-   Prefer using OpenZeppelin contracts instead of implementing your own.
--   Use events where necessary
+-   Use events where necessary.
 -   Write tests for your contracts.
-Add them in `test` directory
+Add them in `test` directory.